dev-rsiva/Javascript-Interview-Questions/JS Concepts/hoisting/README.md

 # undefined:

--In first phase (memory allocation) JS assigns each variable a placeholder called undefined. undefined is when memory is allocated for the variable, but no value is assigned yet.
+In first phase (memory allocation) JS assigns each variable a placeholder called undefined. undefined is when memory is allocated for the variable, but no value is assigned yet.

 # not defined:

--If an object/variable is not even declared/found in memory allocation phase, and tried to access it then it is Not defined
+If an object/variable is not even declared/found in memory allocation phase, and tried to access it then it is Not defined

 # loosely typed / weakly typed:

--Javascript doesn't attach variables to any datatype.
+Javascript doesn't attach variables to any datatype.
 We can say var a = 5, and then change the value to boolean a = true or string a = 'hello' later on.

--Never assign undefined to a variable manually.
+Never assign undefined to a variable manually.
 Let it happen on it's own accord.

 # Hoisting